 For those that want more than the average surgical bra can look to BodyFly.
 BodyFly is a line of body shaping activewear for patients that are recovering from breast or body surgical procedures.
 Dr. Rhee founded this company in 2016 to offer patients wardrobe options that incorporate compression benefits with fashion.

 Additionally, BodyFly can benefit patients that have not had surgery or are recovered during their regular workouts.
 Our technology offers moisture wicking fabric, excellent breathability, enhanced circulation and a reduction in soreness which leads to longer stamina while exercising.
 Let BodyFly enhance your workout while supporting your body.
 For more information visit here.

 No surgery is without risk.
 Patients who are interested in breast lift surgery are fully informed during their consultation regarding potential risks.
 Statistically speaking, there are fewer risks associated with the Lejour vertical mastopexy technique than other breast lift methods.
 However, complications such as nerve interruption, seroma formation, and infection are possible.
 Asymmetry may also occur, though this is often too subtle to affect appearance.

-If you are interested in learning more about our lejour vertical mastopexy surgery, call 631-424-6707 today to schedule your free consultation.
-Charlotte Ann Rhee MD serves Huntington, Long Island, and surrounding areas in New York.
+If you are interested in learning more about our lejour vertical mastopexy surgery, call (631) 424-6707 today to schedule your free consultation with Charlotte Ann Rhee MD!
+You can also click here to send us an Appointment Request Form.
+Our practice serves Huntington, Long Island, and surrounding areas in New York.